Last Updated on: 27th September 2023, 08:50 am

 This doesn’t mean male and female parakeets will never fight.

-Disputes can arise in any cage if the environment is unsuitable for all inhabitants.
-However, female parakeets are much likelier to clash with each other than males.
+Disputes can arise in any cage if the environment is unsuitable or the inhabitants dislike each other.
+However, female parakeets are likelier to clash with each other than males.

 How Do I Stop My Parakeets from Fighting?

-A fight between 2 parakeets can turn nasty, so keep a spare, empty cage in the home.
-If 2 parakeets actively fight, they should be separated until both cool off.
-Keep the second cage in a different room.
+A fight between parakeets can turn nasty, so keep a spare cage in the home.
+If the parakeets actively fight, they should be separated until they cool off.

-Parakeets remember conspecifics, meaning that any fighting will be recalled.
-If the 2 budgies never bonded before fighting, they shouldn’t live together for some time.
+Parakeets remember conspecifics, meaning that fighting will be recalled.
+If the budgies never bonded before fighting, they shouldn’t live together for some time.

-To this end, avoiding fights breaking out before disagreements become physical is preferable.
-Achieve this by doing the following:
+To this end, avoiding fights before disagreements manifest is preferable.
+Do the following:

-- Ensure the cage is large enough to comfortably accommodate all birds.
+- Ensure the cage is large enough to accommodate all birds.

-- Provide a range of perches so that every budgie has its own space.
+- Provide several perches so that each budgie has its own space.

-- Ensure the cage is filled with entertainment to stave off feelings of boredom and stress.
+- Ensure the cage has enough entertainment to stave off boredom and stress.

-- Let all the parakeets leave the cage for daily exercise to burn off energy.
+- Let the parakeets leave the cage for exercise to expend energy.

-- Provide enough food and water sources to prevent feelings of insecurity and the need to hoard.
+- Provide food and water sources to prevent feelings of insecurity and the need to hoard.